 3. Understand Vending Machine Rules and Compliance

 Each city’s and county’s rules on vending machine operation and compliance may differ.
 For instance, some city parks may prohibit soda and candy machines.
 In other places, candy may be permitted, but soda machines are not allowed.
+You may even consider video game machines or vending machines where consumers can buy toiletries or electronics.
 Check with a knowledgeable Texas business lawyer before fully implementing your plans.
 The Curley Law Firm team can help you ensure that your business gets off on the right foot by checking zoning, permitting, and other laws for you before your first vending machine is installed.

 4. Obtain a Vending Machine License in Texas